The darkest survival situations in human history

 Chance of death – 85%

-Jamestown was established in 1607 and was the first English colony in north America.
-To begin with the native Americans had a good relationship with the English, seeing them as a minor threat and intrigued by their goods and level of technology.
-During the first couple of years the Indians were the reason the English settlers didn’t starve to death as the first colonists were mostly middle-class or builders and knew little about farming and hunting.
+Jamestown was established in 1607 and was the first English colony in North America.
+To begin with, the native Americans had a good relationship with the English, seeing them as a minor threat and intrigued by their goods and level of technology.
+During the first couple of years, the Indians were the reason the English settlers didn’t starve to death as the first colonists were mostly middle-class or builders and knew little about farming and hunting.

 It didn’t take long for the English to anger the Indians who instead of attacking just cut them off.
 They offered no trade and no help with getting food which led to the worst winter the colony ever saw.
 When the cold set in during the winter of 1609, the Indians were now hostile but not openly at war with the settlement, and instead tried to steal their food and managed to kill 3 settlers outside the walls.

-The food stores were poorly built and the small amount of supplies they did have quickly spoilt, and with the threat of the Indians outside the walls this made hunting and fishing much more difficult.
+The food stores were poorly built and the small amount of supplies they did have quickly spoilt, and the threat of the Indians outside the walls made hunting and fishing much more difficult.
 There were over 300 settlers in Jamestown at the start of winter, with only 60 making it to the spring when a supply ship arrived and ended what came to be known as “The starving time”.

 The Donner Party – 1846- 1847